Win Conditions Explained

 Crown Distribution Across Card Levels

 Crowns are scattered across all three card levels, but their distribution is uneven in ways that reward careful attention.
 Level 1 cards can carry one crown, and because these cards are cheap, they offer an efficient way to start accumulating.
-Level 2 cards may carry one or two crowns, and Level 3 cards sometimes feature two or even three crowns alongside their prestige value.
-Royal cards also carry crowns — critically, they carry three each — which means that a single Royal claim can represent a massive leap toward the crown condition.
+Level 2 cards may carry one crown, and Level 3 cards can feature two crowns alongside their prestige value.
+Royal cards do not carry any crowns; they are earned by reaching crown thresholds (3 and 6), but they provide prestige points and abilities rather than additional crowns.
 Understanding where crowns are concentrated in the remaining deck and the visible market is essential for any crown-oriented strategy.

 The Stealth Nature of Crown Wins